-To crop an image, select the Crop tool from the Tool Well.
-Select any preset crop ratio you would like to use from the Options bar;
+To crop an image without content-aware fill, select the Crop tool from the Tool Well, which will display the crop overlay.
+Select any preset crop ratio you would like to use from the Options bar - the default is Freeform, which lets you crop in whatever size or ratio you would like.
+Choosing a preset size (like 4x6) will display the crop overlay at that chosen aspect ratio.